 Michael Schumacher, who won here four times (two with Benetton), explains.
 Last year the success went to Rubens Barrichello, who urgently needs to do something good to deserve the renewal of the contract, like the rest of the dream team:

 "I want to do well, but I prefer to avoid predictions: when I said I was tired of finishing third, I finished eighth and fifth.
-In Brazil I could have won, if luck hadn’t stopped me (ran out of gas).
+In Brazil I could have won, if luck hadn’t stopped me (ran out of fuel).
 Michael and Ralf?
-I don’t know if I could duel with a brother.
-Of course, I am Brazilian, I have a different sensibility, even if since I am at Ferrari I have become colder".
+I don’t know if I could duel with one of the two brothers.
+Of course, I am Brazilian, I have a different sensibility, even if since I joined Ferrari I have become colder".

-Friday, June 27, 2003, Nurburgring circuit, 12:00 a.m., free practice of the European Grand Prix: Ferrari trudges and Jean Todt, head of sports management, called Luca Montezemolo.
+Friday, June 27, 2003, Nurburgring circuit, 12:00 a.m., free practice of the European Grand Prix: Ferrari trudges and Jean Todt, head of sports management, calls Luca Montezemolo.
 The president interrupts a press conference at the Bologna Fair (he is also the head of that), listens worried, inquires about the temperature and performance of opponents, asks for technical information on the tyres.
-And to the reporters who listened in silence the conversation reports:
+And to the reporters who listen in silence the conversation he says:

 "It goes like this".

-Two hours later the results improved: in pre-qualifying Michael Schumacher scored the second time (in the morning he was tenth), Rubens Barrichello the fifth (he was twelfth).
-From Germany the update arrives in Montezemolo on time, but far from prying ears.
-Even the president is concerned about tyres.
+Two hours later, the results improve: in pre-qualifying Michael Schumacher scores the second time (in the morning he was tenth), Rubens Barrichello the fifth (he was twelfth).
+From Germany the update arrives to Montezemolo on time, but far from prying ears.
+Even the president is concerned about the tyres.
 It’s the season’s catchphrase.
-A year ago everything was fine, now - among the teams that assemble the Bridgestone - Ferrari suffers too.
-In free practice there were nine cars with the Michelin in the first ten places.
+A year ago everything was fine, now - among the teams that fit the Bridgestones - Ferrari suffers too.
+In free practice there were nine cars with the Michelins in the first ten places.

 "Thank God it wasn’t ten out of ten".